Deck Construction Permits in

 Standard Ordinances & Processing Time

-While local rules in Weld County may vary slightly from municipality to municipality, standard US zoning dictates that: Decks higher than 30 inches above grade legally require guardrails (typically 36 inches high), and stairs with 4 or more risers require a handrail.
+Key code points for a Deck Construction in Weld County: Decks higher than 30 inches above grade legally require guardrails (typically 36 inches high), and stairs with 4 or more risers require a handrail.

 Frequently Asked Questions